martinit18/bayesian_average/README.md

 ## Reference articles:
-[1] M. Trassinelli and M. Maxton, *A minimalistic and general weighted average for inconsistent data*, in preparation for *Metrologia* \
+[1] M. Trassinelli and M. Maxton, *A minimalistic and general weighted average for inconsistent data*, [arXiv:2406.08293](https://arxiv.org/abs/2406.08293), submitted to *Metrologia* \
 [2] D. S. Sivia and J. Skilling, *Data analysis: a Bayesian tutorial*, 2nd ed 2006, Oxford Univ.
 Press\
 [3] R. T. Birge, *The Calculation of Errors by the Method of Least Squares*, Phys.
 Rev. **40**, 207 (1932)